Investing 101: Investing Basics For Beginners

 Diversify your investments

 Rather than zero-in on some stock you think will perform well, diversify your investments.
 In doing this, if one part of your investment doesn't do well you haven't lost everything.
-Michael Allen, a Portfolio Manager at Wealthsimple explains that diversifying your portfolio means investing in many different geographies, industries, and asset classes (stocks, bonds, real estate etc).
+Brian Byrnes, an Investment Adviser at Wealthsimple explains that diversifying your portfolio means investing in many different geographies, industries, and asset classes (stocks, bonds, real property etc).

 To potentially smooth out your investment returns over time you could put your money in many investments that are uncorrelated with one another.

 If all this portfolio diversification talk sounds like hard work — that's because it is.
-Automated investing is a good alternative for someone who wants to diversify their portfolio but doesn't want to go to the effort of buying multiple assets such as stocks, bonds and real estate by themselves.
+Automated investing is a good alternative for someone who wants to diversify their portfolio but doesn't want to go to the effort of buying multiple assets such as stocks, bonds and property by themselves.

 Invest for the long-term